CREC: Post-Secondary Transition | Hartford, Connecticut

 Start typing a topic to see what we offer

-CREC offers a variety of school-to-career and school-to-post-secondary education services to support district transition efforts.
-Expert consultation is available for school program development, integrated community programming services, and for future planning and IEP planning for 18 to 21-year-old students.
+CREC offers a variety of school-to-career and school-to-post-secondary education services to support district post-secondary transition efforts.
+Expert consultation is available for school program development, integrated community programming services, technical assistance for teachers, futures planning and IEP planning for 18 to 22-year-old students.

 Developing and Implementing Secondary Transition Planning